Migrants to rest, hope to win mass transport to Mexico City

+And police have routinely stood by as migrants piled aboard freight trucks.

-JUCHITAN, Mexico (AP) - Thousands of Central American migrants in a caravan traveling through Mexico planned to rest at least a day or longer in the southern city of Juchitan beginning Wednesday, hoping to organize mass transport northward after days of hard walking in tropical temperatures that have left them about 900 miles from the nearest U.S. border crossing.
+The caravan planned to take a day of rest Wednesday in Juchitan, which is 900 miles from the nearest U.S. border crossing.

-A second, smaller group, of 1,000 or so migrants who forced their way into Mexico on Monday was trailing some 250 miles back, stopping for the night in the city of Tapachula.
+A second, smaller group of 1,000 or so migrants who forced their way into Mexico on Monday was trailing some 250 miles back.
+They spent Tuesday night in the city of Tapachula.

-At a Tuesday evening assembly, participants in the bigger group named a committee to negotiate with Mexican authorities over a possible "bridge plan" that could leapfrog them to the Mexico's capital by bus.
-There was no indication from officials whether the request to transport the perhaps 4,000 people remaining in the group would be granted.

 Starting out in Honduras more than two weeks ago, the caravan migrants have spent their nights camping out in the main squares of small cities in the southern states of Chiapas and now Oaxaca.
-But a deadly earthquake last year destroyed Juchitan's central market, prompting it to be provisionally moved to the main square - meaning there was no room for them there.
+But a deadly earthquake last year destroyed Juchitan's central market, prompting it to be provisionally moved to the central plaza - meaning there was no room for them there.

-Full tanks of water were set up for people to be able to bathe, and a large video screen showed soccer programming and then cartoons for the kids.

-The two groups combined represent just a few days' worth of the average flow of migrants to the United States.
-Similar caravans have occurred regularly over the years, passing largely unnoticed, but the new ones have become a hot-button political issue amid an unprecedented pushback from U.S. President Donald Trump.
+The two groups combined represent just a few days' worth of the average flow of migrants to the United States in recent years.
+Similar caravans have occurred regularly over the years, passing largely unnoticed, but the new ones have become a hot-button electoral issue for U.S. President Donald Trump.

 "According to what they say, we are not going to be very welcome at the border," Honduran migrant Levin Guillen said when asked about Trump.
 "But we are going to try."